jasonzou/MyPapers/README.rst

-BibServer_ is an open-source RESTful bibliographic data server.
-BibServer makes it easy to create and manage collections of bibliographic records such as reading lists, publication lists and even complete library catalogs.
+MyPapers is an open-source personal paper management system.
+It makes easy to create and manage collections of papers including  bibliographic information, some personal information, and fulltext of the papers.
+MyPapers is based on BibServer (http://bibserver.okfn.org).

 Main features: